 Rappahannock River Valley National Wildlife Refuge

-Prior to 2008, we joined forces with Bass Pro Shops, the Chesapeake Bay Foundation, the National Fish and Wildlife Foundation, the U.S. Fish and Wildlife Service and a generous landowner to protect and restore 460 acres as an addition to the Rappahannock River National Wildlife Refuge.
+Prior to 2008, we joined forces with Bass Pro Shops, the Chesapeake Bay Foundation, the National Fish and Wildlife Foundation, the U.S. Fish and Wildlife Service and a generous landowner to protect and restore 460 acres as an addition to the Rappahannock River NWR.
 Located along Farnham Creek, a tributary of the Rappahannock, the land features wetlands and forests that are ideal habitat for migrating waterfowl and songbirds.

 Why This Project MattersDevelopment pressures along the Rappahannock are mounting, lending urgency to the Rappahannock NWR’s goal of conserving 20,000 acres of land for the refuge.
 Urban and suburban development also can hinder military training exercises at Fort A.P.
 Hill which, at 76,000 acres, is one of the largest military training facilities on the East Coast.

 Along the Rappahannock, the ACUB program has allowed The Fund and its partners to share the cost of acquiring conservation easements from willing landowners, preserving working lands and important wildlife habitat while limiting future land use and development and allowing the U.S. Army to fulfill its training mission without interference.